The Importance Of Mental Stimulation For Adult Dogs

 Choosing appropriate toys for your dog's breed and size

 When selecting interactive toys and puzzles for your dog, consider their breed and size.
-Different breeds have different instincts and preferences.
+Different breeds have different instincts and play preferences.
 Some dogs may enjoy puzzle toys that require problem-solving, while others may prefer toys that dispense treats.
 Ensure that the toys you choose are safe, durable, and suitable for your dog's size and play style.

 Using food-dispensing toys to encourage problem-solving